 During this trial farmers were randomly assigned to either one of two different elicitation methods.
 The first method was the variant of RLIS, previousl described.
-Choices were offered in descending or ascending order (randomly assigned) and ranged from 0 Ksh to 800 Ksh.17 The second method was to elicit WTP using a Becker-DeGroot-Marshack (BDM) elicitation method in which farmers were asked to use their own money to acquire the information (Becker et al., 1964).18 In this scenario, respondents were told that they would be first asked to state their WTP for the information before a random price p was drawn.19 If their stated WTP was greater than p, the respondent committed to pur-
+Choices were offered in descending or ascending order (randomly assigned) and ranged from 0 Ksh to 800 Ksh.
+16 The second method was to elicit WTP using a Becker-DeGroot-Marshack (BDM) elicitation method in which farmers were asked to use their own money to acquire the information (Becker et al., 1964).
+17 In this scenario, respondents were told that they would be first asked to state their WTP for the information before a random price p was drawn.
+18 If their stated WTP was greater than p, the respondent committed to purchase the good at price p.
+However, if their stated WTP was less than p, the respondent was not allowed to purchase the information sheet.
+Under this system, farmers were incentivized to reveal their true WTP.
+19